tidb-incubator/tide/README.md

 TiCode is a Visual Studio Code extension that makes developing TiDB a breeze.

-Still in the loop of coding, compiling, distributing binary to different servers, restarting every process and pulling information from logs everywhere?
-Try and see how TiCode makes TiDB development experience great again!
+Still in the loop of coding, compiling, copying binary to servers, restarting every process and pulling information from logs everywhere?

+**Try and see how TiCode makes TiDB development experience great again!**

 ## Features